nhsuk/ui-test-core/README.md

 ### Unit tests and linting

 The unit tests for this package can be found in the tests folder and are written using PyTest.
-Pylint is being used to ensure code qaulity.
+Pylint is being used to ensure code quality.

 ### Versioning